|Legler Systems Company|||||OE System|||||Contact Us|||||Help|||||Home||||

 Procedure DB18 in the Database Control System is used to: (1) export customer order data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) support initial file creation of customer master data by importing a csv file of customer master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure AR14.
 Customer Master Records must be loaded into the online database first, before the entry of any customer orders.
 (3) support initial file creation of product master data by importing a csv file of product master transactions to the import Transfer File (fixed length records) for subsequent processing by procedure IM15.
 Product Master Records must be loaded into the online database first, before the entry of any customer orders.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the OE executable programs.
-The MS Windows order entry programs are the same as the DOS order entry programs (16-bit code) for compatibility.
+The latest MS Windows order entry programs (32-bit code) are the same as the DOS order entry programs (16-bit code) for compatibility.
 For customer order data archiving and historical reporting, the same OE executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old customer order data and programs to a separate hard disk drive in order to view or print customer order reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Order Entry software.
 The OES source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.
 A Micro Focus cobol compiler is used to generate the OES executable programs for personal computers.
-Each OE end-user procedure identified on the Order Entry menu corresponds to a separate cobol application program.
+Each OE end-user procedure identified on the Order Entry menu corresponds to a separate application program.

 Legler Systems Company, developer of the online Order Entry software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site OES software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) plus other counties in California (CA).
 E-mail support is always available concerning any OES software questions or problems.